appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 # Appsmith Object

 The Appsmith object is a global object that provides access to information and functionalities within an application.
-Using this object, you can perform tasks such as retrieving and updating data from databases or APIs, executing actions based on user interactions, and managing the application's overall behavior and flow.

 ## Properties

 The Appsmith object contains the following properties: